braydonf/nostr-key-change/README.md

 ```

 * A `p` tag MUST be included and be the hex encoded public keys for the recovery keys.
-* If `threshold` tag is NOT included, the threshold should default to `1`.
 * The `recovery-key-setup` MUST be included, it's otherwise ignored, however can help prevent making this event by chance or accident.
+* If `threshold` tag is NOT included, the threshold SHOULD default to `1`.
 * The content MAY include a comment, most clients can ignore this field.

 ### Behaviors

 * Clients MUST only consider one to be valid.
 * If multiple events exist for a pubkey, a user interface SHOULD provide a means to pick one.
 There can be various means to help select the key including; displaying public attestations from within a social graph or NIP-03 timestamp associated with the event.
-* Any future events of this kind MUST not be automatically accepted and considered verified as it could be from an attacker due to a compromised or stolen private key, it could ALSO be the honest event.
+* Any future events of this kind MUST NOT be automatically accepted and considered verified as it could be from an attacker due to a compromised or stolen private key, it could ALSO be the honest event.
 * Every client SHOULD make either a private or public attestation when receiving a Recovery Keys Setup Event for pubkeys that they follow.
 The default SHOULD be private.
 The client SHOULD provide user interaction to make attestations public or private.
 * The attestations SHOULD be stored locally to verify a possible future Key Migration and Revocation Event.
 * Relays SHOULD store multiple events from a pubkey of this kind.
 * Clients SHOULD implement a user interface to help prevent accidental broadcasts of this event.
 * Clients MAY provide a manual verification process that can be verified through a side-channel to be able to independently replace the Recovery Keys Setup Event.
-* Clients are encouraged to use hardware devices and NIP-06 seed phrases to backup the recovery keys.
+* Clients are ENCOURAGED to use hardware devices and NIP-06 seed phrases to backup the recovery keys.

 ## Recovery Keys Attestation Event